Chronic Lymphocytic Leukemia (CLL)

 Chronic lymphocytic leukemia (CLL) is primarily an adult disease, with a median age at diagnosis of 71 years.
 In the United States, about 15,000 people are diagnosed with CLL each year, of which about 60% are male.
 [1]

-CLL is generally an indolent disease, and treatment does not usually begin until a patient has bothersome or serious symptoms such as lymphadenopathy, anemia, or thrombocytopenia.
+CLL is generally an indolent disease, and treatment does not usually begin until a patient has bothersome or serious symptoms such as lymphadenopathy, anemia or thrombocytopenia.

 Outcomes

-Data in this section have been prepared by CIBMTR® (Center for International Blood and Marrow Transplant Research), our research program.
+Data in this section have been prepared by the CIBMTR® (Center for International Blood and Marrow Transplant Research®).
+The CIBMTR is a research collaboration between the National Marrow Donor Program® (NMDP)/Be The Match® and the Medical College of Wisconsin.

 Figure 1.
-CLL Survival, Allogeneic HCT, by Donor Type
+CLL Survival, Allogeneic HCT

-Referral Timing Guidelines
+HCT Consultation Timing Guidelines

-These guidelines highlight disease categories that include patients at risk for disease progression and who should be referred for a consultation for autologous or allogeneic cell transplantation.
+Our guidelines highlight disease categories that include patients at risk for disease progression and who should be referred for a consultation for autologous or allogeneic cell transplantation.
 [5]

 Transplant Consultation Guidelines: CLL